nepiskopos/templates_to_language_evaluation/README.md

 ```console
 cd ./templates_to_language_evaluation/
 ```
-6. Launch the UI, which will guide you through the rest of the setup, using the command
+6. Launch the UI, which will guide you through the rest of the setup
 ```console
 python3 ./ui.py
 ```